-The DNR currently operates continuous PM{10} FEM monitors that measure hourly PM{10} concentrations at six sites: Devils Lake, Eau Claire, Horicon Wildlife Area, Madison University, Milwaukee College Avenue - Near Road and Waukesha.
+The DNR operates continuous PM{10} FEM monitors that measure hourly concentrations at six sites: Devils Lake, Eau Claire, Horicon Wildlife Area, Madison University, Milwaukee - College Ave.
+NR and Waukesha.
 At these sites, a monitor measures PM{10} and calculates concentrations in both local conditions (LC) and at standard temperature and pressure (STP).
 The LC measurements are appropriate for calculating coarse particulate concentrations but are not appropriate for comparison with the NAAQS.
 The STP measured values are comparable to the NAAQS.